 But let’s not lose sight of a whole world of classic soft yeast breads: the sliced white bread of our youthful sandwiches, the Sunday morning platter of tender sticky buns.

-Citizens, this recipe is simply superb – I hope you choose to incorporate this into your Christmas meal and the tangzhong technique into your yeasted bread baking repertoire!
+Citizens, this recipe is simply superb – I hope you choose to incorporate this into your Holiday meal bread-baking repertoire!